Vincit/objection.js/doc/includes/API.md

 console.log('jennifer just got all her dogs vaccinated');
 ```

 Use this to build a query that only affects the models related to this instance through a relation.
+Any fetched models are also stored to the owner model’s property named after the relation.

 ##### Arguments